-Disgualified Income
+Disqualified Income

-The Earned Income Tax Credit may not be claimed by taxpayers whose investment income is in excess of \$3,650 in 2020.
+The American Rescue Plan (ARP) increased the maximum amount of investment income a taxpayer can have and still get the credit to \$11,600 for 2024.
 Disqualified income includes an individual's capital gain net income and net passive income in addition to interest, dividends, tax-exempt interest and non-business rents or royalties.
-(65)
+Use Publication 596 - Earned Income Tax Credit (EITC) to determine eligibility.
+(45)